dginev/deprecated-CorTeX/MANUAL.md

  * Each service is a **self-contained black box** that takes an input payload and returns an output payload, both of which are **JSON encoded**.
  * A CorTeX service can be written in **any** programming language with a Gearman Worker library, deployed on **any** machine connected to the internet, with **no** further requirements.

+If you decide to author your service in Perl, consider forking and building on top of the [CorTeX-Peripheral](https://github.com/dginev/CorTeX-Peripheral) repository.
+It provides a **CorTeX::Service** template class that abstracts away the nitty-gritty details of the Gearman network communication.
+Combined with the **cortex-spawner** service, deploying a custom service on a new machine becomes completely automatic.

 The Input-Output syntax is exhaustively specified by the following example (**JSON**):

  * Input: